Little-Flower-171/C-2018/4/student.md

 ### 2. Virus infected

 Little Flower's virtual machine is infected by a virus called "Minceraft" (not "Minecraft").
-Minceraft replaces every lower-case vowel letter (a, e, i, o, or u) into a "x".
+Minceraft replaces every lower-case vowel letter (a, e, i, o, or u) by a "x".

 Your task is to write a mini-Minceraft.